muhozajohn/PortFolio/README.md

 ## About Me

 I am John Muhoza, a Full-Stack Engineer and UI/UX Designer based in Kigali City, Rwanda.
-I have a diverse background in software development, web design, and user experience.
+I have a diverse background in software development, web design, mobile app and user experience.
 I am passionate about creating seamless and impactful digital experiences.

 ## Technologies Used